longshotlabs/simpl-schema/README.md

 There are other NPM packages named `simpleschema` and `simple-schema`.
 Make sure you install the right package.
 There is no "e" on "simpl".

-NOTE: You may also need to load the `babel-polyfill` package if you get any errors related to missing ES6 functions in certain browsers.

 ## Lingo

 In this documentation: